the-only-rb/Blooket-Hack/README.md

 Cheat menu for the game ‘Blooket’ (like Kahoot.it)

 ## How to setup and use
+Download and watch the Tutorial (Tutorial.MOV) or follow these steps:

 1. Go into the hack.js and press the 3 dots and copy
 2. Create a bookmark on your browser and name it Blooket Hack
 3. Save it and then press and hold the bookmark, after that press edit